sudorandom/kmcd.dev/content/posts/2024/greppable/index.md

 **The Greppability Benefit**

 Meaningful names not only make code easier to understand but also significantly reduce maintenance time.
-When you (or another developer) revisit your codebase later, clear names eliminate the need to decipher cryptic naming choices.
+When you (or another developer) revisit your codebase later, clear names can make traversing the codebase much nicer.
+I think the term "greppability" has a clear meaning and can come up in many contexts: in code, data, documentation, etc. Do you think this a good word for a developer to have in their vocabulary?

-By embracing specific and consistent naming conventions, you can transform your code into a truly greppable resource, where the functionalities you need are readily discoverable through simple searches.